korkutlab/recombine/inst/tutorials/intestine_scRNA/intestine_scRNA.md

 ![](intestine_scRNA_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-As we can see in the heatmap, Reg4 is also expressed subsets of cells in cluster 1 and 2.
-Therefore, to fully characterize Reg4+ enteroendocrine cells and discriminate from other subpopulations, in addition to Reg4, other characteristic markers, particularly Tff3 and Tac2, should be included as detected by RECOMBINE.
+As we can see in the heatmap, Reg4 is also expressed in subsets of cells in cluster 1 and 2.
+Therefore, to fully characterize Reg4+ enteroendocrine cells and discriminate them from other subpopulations, in addition to Reg4, other characteristic markers, particularly Tff3 or Tac1, should be included as detected by RECOMBINE.

 ## Session information